Axelrod-Python/Axelrod/docs/contributing.rst

     >>> joss.behaviour['stochastic'], boring_joss.behaviour['stochastic']
     (True, False)

+Dimensions that are not classified have value `None` in the dictionary.

 There are currently three important dimensions that help identify if a strategy is 'honest' or not: